SpiralSwap/FollowMyFrens/README.md

 ### Still To Do ###
 There's a lot of addiitons and fixes to be made as this is only an MVP and there is much more that can be achieved.
 A short list includes:
 * Batching of customisations (less transactions and waiting time for the user)
+* Investigate the potential to add additional chains to watch, and add contract/token naming to further simplify the feed (similiar to the nickname function)
+* Unique contracts for each user (allow each user to deploy their own contract that they can choose to share or keep to themselves)
 * Updated UI (websites can always be more as aesthetically pleasing)
-* Unique contracts for each user (allow each user to deploy their own contract that they can choose to share or keep to themselves)
 * Tidy up the code and make it even more readable (again, something that can always be worked on)
-* Win the MATIC competition (I'd love to deploy this on mainnet and host it on a dedicated website)
+* Use the Matic prize bounty (if fortunate enough) to continue to build FollowMyFrens and deploy it on mainnet on a dedicated website

 ### Screenshots For Everyone! ###